Tower Bridge to Rotherhithe

 River Neckinger

 I ended up on Tooley Street after following Shad Thames to the end, and there it was - the River Neckinger.
 I'm somewhat surprised it still has its name on Google Maps - it has been reduced to a mere stump of what it used to be, as Diamond Geezer's write-up on the river will tell you.
 This small section flows past St Saviour's Wharf as well as what used to be Jacob's Island, a notorious Victorian slum, one which Dickens appears to have described in Oliver Twist.
-From here, it became a dull walk because I made th mistake of following the main roads and not the side streets.
+From here, it became a dull walk because I made the mistake of following the main roads and not the side streets.

 King's Stairs Gardens

 Oh look, a series of estates, I thought...the George in George Row must have been an interesting man.
-The etymology of Jamaica Road is easier to discern, it's after the colony now country that was key in the slave trade and the road links many ports.
+The etymology of Jamaica Road is easier to discern, it's after the colony now country that was key in the slave trade, and this road links many ports.
 Oh look, there's Bermondsey station, part of the Jubilee line extension.
 Oh look, some local shops and the MP's office.
 There's Southwark Park on the other side of the road, I won't be able to visit it today...why not go to the King's Stairs Gardens?

 I made the foolish mistake of spending all my time there trying to convince a squirrel to be photographed.
 A cyclist spotted me failing and we had a brief chat about photography.
 He handed me some nuts and I never saw the squirrel again, which was annoying.
 And at the end of it, I didn't visit the park Thames-side, as I wanted to get to Rotherhithe as soon as possible.